open/close all folders

 - Oglaf: This strip takes the Rebellious Princess trope and melds it with Tomboy Princess in an amusingly NSFW way.

 - Meenah from Homestuck, who is a Rebellious Princess but dresses and acts more like a punk.

 - In the Rankin Bass adaptation of The Emperor's New Clothes, the titular Emperor has one for a daughter, who serves as the love interest of one of the tailors (who in this version are given a dose of Adaptational Heroism).
 The short plays it for parody; she deludes herself into thinking that he is the hero who can save her from her father's Evil Chancellor, when she is clearly the tougher of the two, and she is right about that first part.

 - Adventures of the Gummi Bears has Princess Calla.
 She dislikes having to act prim and proper and would rather take part in governing and defending her kingdom.
-She's skilled in the use of weapons, and one episode has her entering and winning tournament in secret that was to determine who would be her royal protector.
-Even better, when King Gregor, her father, found out the truth, he was deeply impressed at what a powerful warrior his child had become.
+She's skilled in the use of weapons, and the episode "Girls Knight Out" has her secretly entering and winning the tournament that was to determine who would be her royal protector.
+Even better, when King Gregor, her father, learns the truth, he is deeply impressed at what a powerful warrior his child has become.

 - The Legend of Zelda animated series.
 Princess Zelda, much more so than her video game counterpart, which generally causes Well, Excuse Me, Princess! situations.

 - Sonic SatAM has Princess Sally, who despite her title actually has several roles, many of which are stereotypically associated with males, such as that of battle strategist, engineering technician, and of course, as a fighter.
 No major female character in the show conforms entirely to female stereotypes, but Sally is especially divergent from them.